eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 legal requirements for the EUDI Wallet ecosystem.
 Only the adopted European Digital Identity Framework Regulation [eIDAS 2.0], and the implementing and delegated acts adopted under that Regulation, are mandatory.
+This document serves as a foundation for regularly updating the implementing acts, ensuring alignment with technological and standards developments.

 ### 1.3 Relation to the Large-Scale Pilots (LSP)